Login or register Large RSS Icon

 Writing a rockspec

 A rockspec file is the metadata file for your package, containing all the information LuaRocks needs in order to fetch, build and install your package.
-The Rockspec format supports various kind of build systems, but in this tutorial we'll use LuaRocks's own built-in build system -- that's why we're listing "Writing a rockspec" as the first step.
+The Rockspec format supports various kinds of build systems, but in this tutorial we'll use LuaRocks' own built-in build system -- that's why we're listing "Writing a rockspec" as the first step.
 We'll use the rockspec in place of a Makefile.

 A rockspec is actually a Lua file, but it is loaded in an empty environment, so there are no Lua functions available.
-A skeleton for a basic rockspec looks like this:
+A skeleton for a basic rockspec looks can be written by hand or generated using write_rockspec.
+It may look like this:

 package = "LuaFruits"